 Framingham State University would like to acknowledge that the land we live, work, learn, and commune on is the original homelands of the Nipmuc tribal nations.
 We acknowledge the painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples still connected to this land on which we gather.
 The Library is committed to honoring Native American and Indigenous Peoples’ heritage by hosting educational events and providing educational resources.

-Information about the NEA Big Read Grant
+- found on the NEA Big Read page.

 NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.